Pimary school teachers, staff and teaching.

 Mr Ludbrook – during his time as head he organised a collection for the British Empire Cancer Campaign.
 Launched in 1923 the aims of the (BECC or “the Campaign”) was “to attack and defeat the disease of cancer in all its forms, to investigate its causes, distribution, symptoms, pathology and treatment and to promote its cure” .

-In 1921/2 Mr Napthine replaced Mr Bramhall as head masters.
-1927 Mr Napthine (Head teacher), in 1927 he represented the school at the funeral of Mr H.F.Harward (Chair of school managers and owner of Stowupland Hall).
-He was ably assisted by Mr Tom Dewing.
+In 1921/2 Mr Napthine replaced Mr Bramhall as head master.
+In 1927 he represented the school at the funeral of Mr H.F.Harward (Chair of school managers and owner of Stowupland Hall).
+According to Leslie Brame he was ably assisted by Mr Tom Dewing.

 Miss Ada Kinch – Head teacher 1935 to 1955